plooploops/active-directory-b2c-dotnet-webapp-and-webapi/README.md

 COPY ${source:-obj/Docker/publish} .
 ```

+`TODO #2 - AAD B2C requires an HTTPS Endpoint`

+A work around is to use Azure Functions to redirect from an https endpoint for http to Service Fabric Mesh.
+This is not recommended for anything other for `testing purposes`.

+Get the deployed `function URL`
+![Mesh-01][Mesh-01]

+Make sure the function URL is set in the `proxy`
+![Mesh-02][Mesh-02]

+This `proxy URL` will be used for the `AAD B2C Policy.`
+![Mesh-03][Mesh-03]

 ## Multilayer build for Docker

 ### Make multi layer builds on Windows Server 1709 VM with containers